 Tel/Fax: (+55 11) 3541 3476

 CDD Chile began its work in 1995 in Valparaíso with women from Catholic base communities, and works also with women’s networks and organizations in both Valparaíso and Santiago on diverse campaigns including the September 28th Campaign for the Decriminalization of Abortion in Latin America and the Caribbean.
 CDD Chile is dedicated to the promotion and empowerment of women in sexual and reproductive rights through workshops and other events.
-It advocates social justice and the change in society’s dominant cultural and religious norms, and fights for equality in gender relations both in society and the churches.
+It advocates for social justice and a change in Chilean society’s dominant cultural and religious norms, and fights for equality in gender relations both in society and the churches.
 Since 2002, CDD Chile has been working with and providing a public voice for the regional Secretariat for HIV/AIDS prevention program.